 Various guidelines have been created for the treatment of interstitial lung disease, a group of conditions that cause the progressive scarring of lung tissue.
 As of this time, interstitial lung disease is incurable and the damage it causes cannot be reversed.
 Therefore, treatment generally is aimed at alleviating associated symptoms using a variety of methods, including the following:

 - Nutrition counseling

 - Pulmonary rehabilitation

 - Supplemental oxygen therapy

 If you are living with interstitial lung disease, please contact the Lung Institute today at (800) 729-3065.
-We would be happy to provide you with additional information on interstitial lung disease treatment guidelines and help you determine whether stem cell therapy may be a beneficial addition to your course of treatment.
+We would be happy to provide you with additional information on interstitial lung disease treatment guidelines and help you determine whether cellular therapy may be a beneficial addition to your course of treatment.